Psalm 30, 11-12

 Something to think about

-Have you ever met someone that has experienced something so spectacular or unusual that they continually retell their experience to anyone who will listen?
+Have you ever met someone who has experienced something so spectacular or unusual that they continually retell their experience to anyone who will listen?

-David, having experienced such a powerful transformation, admits he can 'not be silent' and he will give thanks [see vs4] 'for ever'.
+David, having experienced such a powerful transformation, admits he can 'not be silent' and he will give thanks [see v4] 'for ever'.

 Something to do

 Spend some time listing what God has given you in Jesus Christ's life, death, resurrection, and ascension.
 Through reflection, seek within yourself your response to what God has done for you.

 It's Christian Aid Week.
 Visit www.caweek.org for resources, stories and more.